eyhc1/MyUWClasses/README.md

 ## Issues
 - Logs are neither printing out in the console nor being exported
 - Sometimes the error popup shows nothing
+- Program crashed when attempting to parse on web in Windows 11

 ## Todo:
 - [ ] Fix Issues